syncfusion-content/fileformat-docs/File-Formats/DocIO/Getting-Started.md

 wordDocument.Close()

 {% endhighlight %}

-I> Note:
+ {% endtabs %}

+N>
-I> When the ChartToImageConverter object is not initialized, then the charts in Word document gets skipped during Word to PDF conversion.
+When the ChartToImageConverter object is not initialized, then the charts in Word document gets skipped during Word to PDF conversion.

-I> ChartToImageConverter is supported from .NET Framework 4.0 onwards
+ChartToImageConverter is supported from .NET Framework 4.0 onwards